trustoverip/tswg-trust-registry-protocol/specification/v2/core/spec.md

 ### **Metadata Query**

 * **Request**: There are no required request parameters.
-  * MAY supply an egf_uri to represent a TR metadata request with a response that is focused on a particular ecosystem governance framework [[ref:Ecosystem Governance Framework]] the Trust Registry serves.
+  * MAY supply an ecosystem_id to represent a TR metadata request with a response that is focused on a particular ecosystem governance framework [[ref:Ecosystem Governance Framework]] the Trust Registry serves.
 * **Response**:
   * id: string.
 MUST share the identifier of the registry.
-If egf_uri is parameterized, it MUST context the return with respect to the supplied EGF.
+If ecosystem_id is parameterized, it MUST context the return with respect to the supplied ecosystem.

 ### **Authorization Query**